When you’re choosing the best deck stain, you’ll inevitably run into this question: how do you choose between an oil vs water based deck stain?

 WATER BASED STAINS

 - As long as they are applied accurately, water-based stains will last longer thanks to superior UV-resistance and a better ability to retain their color.
-This also leads to a richer, deeper color

 - Cleaning up is straightforward with a water-based stain, and you won’t need any potent solvents